Psychometric Testing for Recruitment

 For the last 20+ years, I have worked in and around HR and Recruitment, HR for large PLCs before founding a Recruitment SME in 2002.
 It’s fair to say that I have been in and around talent, recruitment and onboarding for nearly all of my working life.
 During that time I’ve seen the impact a bad hire can have on an organisation and the people around them.
 Conversely, I’ve seen the impact a great hire has on business performance and the people within that organisation.

-As I specialise in senior level recruitment, many of my clients see the logical benefit of incorporating psychometric testing for recruitment into the interview process as a way of validating and confirming their assumptions they had built up during the interview process.
+As I specialise in senior-level recruitment, many of my clients see the logical benefit of incorporating psychometric testing for recruitment into the interview process as a way of validating and confirming the assumptions they had built up during the interview process.

 When working with my clients, my primary remit is to find the best talent in the market, which then raises the questions;